 At nRev, here's what we believe should qualify someone for the next generation of GTM recognition:

-Not full-time creators disconnected from today’s realities. - Shows their work
+1. Actively in a GTM role.
+Not full-time creators disconnected from today's realities.

-Facilitates conversation, not one-way broadcasting. - Represents underrepresented backgrounds
+3. Builds community.
+Facilitates conversation, not one-way broadcasting.

-Our industry evolves through perspective diversity. - Demonstrates momentum
+4. Represents underrepresented backgrounds.
+Our industry evolves through perspective diversity.

 This is the future standard.